 - Department of English’s annual undergraduate Stratford Residential

-- RSC teaching input on MA programme at the Shakespeare Institute
+- RSC teaching input on multiple MA programme at the Shakespeare Institute

 Programmes of study

-The collaboration especially benefits students on the following courses, although many of the workshops and opportunities at The Other Place are open to enthusiastic students in other departments:
+The collaboration especially benefits students on the following courses, although many of the workshops and opportunities provided by the RSC are also open to enthusiastic students in other departments: